I'm Upset: Music video

 The music video was directed by Karena Evans, and it features Drake reuniting with former cast members of Degrassi: The Next Generation, the Canadian teen drama series on which he portrayed the character Jimmy Brooks from 2001 to 2008.

 The video features appearances by Degrassi cast members Stefan Brogren, Lauren Collins, Nina Dobrev, Jake Epstein, Stacey Farber, Shane Kippel, A.J.
 Saudin, Cassie Steele, Melissa McIntyre, Adamo Ruggiero, Christina Schmidt, Miriam McDonald, Sarah Barrable-Tishauer, Jake Goldsbie, Andrea Lewis, Marc Donato, Dalmar Abuzeid, Paula Brancati, Ephraim Ellis, and Linlyn Lue, as well as cameo appearances from Kevin Smith and Jason Mewes reprising their Jay and Silent Bob characters from Smith's View Askewniverse film series.
 Ryan Cooley, who portrayed J.T.
-Yorke on the show, does not appear in the video for the song.
-When asked why Cooley did not appear in the video for the song, Drake stated that Cooley thought the invitation to be in the video was a "scam."
-Aside from Cooley, Daniel Clark, Mike Lobel, and Deanna Casaluce, who portrayed Sean Cameron, Jay Hogart, and Alex Nunez, also do not appear in the video due to no one asking them to participate.
+Yorke on the show, does not appear in the video.
+When a fan complained on social media about Cooley's exclusion, Drake replied that Cooley thought the invitation to be in the video was a "scam."
+Daniel Clark, Mike Lobel, and Deanna Klymkiw (née Casaluce)—who portrayed Sean Cameron, Jay Hogart, and Alex Nuñez, respectively—also do not appear in the video.
+Clark and Lobel said they did not receive an invitation to participate.